noop-inc/noop-sample-app-covid-19-mobility/README.md

 #### Prerequisites for running Noop Local
 In order to run the sample application in this repository with Noop Local, the following development tools are required: [Git](https://git-scm.com), [Docker](https://www.docker.com), [Node.js](https://nodejs.org/en/) (current LTS release recommended).

-**Note**: We recommend running Noop Local on a device with a recent version of macOS installed.
-Windows is currently not supported.
+**Note**: We recommend using Noop Local on a device running a recent version of macOS installed.
+A Unix-like operating system is required.

 #### Launch Sample Application in Noop Local Environment